 Step 9: Click Start -> All Programs -> Accessories -> Windows PowerShell -> right click Windows PowerShell -> Run as administrator.

-Step 10: After this change the execution policy to allow running of remote scripts.
+Step 10: After this, change the execution policy to allow the running of remote scripts.

 - Type: Set-ExecutionPolicy RemoteSigned –Force